A Brief History of COTC

 COTC began offering local dial-up Internet service in 1996 as BrightNet Central Oklahoma.
 High-speed DSL service was added in 1999.

 More recently, COTC began offering telephone services to the town of Stroud in September, 2005 under the name of COTC Connections.
 Connections offers local and long distance services as well as high-speed DSL service.

 Beginning in 2011, COTC started a $2 million project to install buried fiber optic cables to all homes and businesses in the town of Davenport.
-This fiber-to-the-home (FTTH) project is the first of its kind in Lincoln County and will provide residents faster and more reliable Internet services and better CATV service.
+This fiber-to-the-home (FTTH) project was the first of its kind in Lincoln County and provided residents faster and more reliable Internet services.
 The buried lines will also be less susceptible to storm damage.
-COTC hopes to complete this project by the spring of 2012.
-Another part of this project is the upgrade of the central office switching equipment.
+Another part of this project was the upgrade of the central office switching equipment.
 In the fall of 2011, COTC replaced the existing Nortel DMS-10 digital switchboards with Genband C15 softswitches.
 With these new switches and the FTTH, COTC will be positioned to offer many new services as the telecommunications industry moves to the broadband IP world in the 21st Century.